Myth 1: Get your air conditioning technician through Craigslist.

 Myth 8: It doesn’t matter where the thermostat is installed.

 Thermostats read the temperature near it to determine whether it needs to start up the air conditioner to cool the home.
 Installing a thermostat in your bedroom will only ensure that bedroom reaches the temperature that the thermostat is adjusted to.
 Once your bedroom is cooled, the AC will shut off and the rest of the floor or home could be quite a bit warmer.
 If the thermostat is installed near a sunny window or an appliance, it may always determine the temperature is much higher than the home truly is and keep running your AC, upping your energy bills.

 Myth 9: Lowering your thermostat way low will help it cool more quickly.

 Turning your air down lower may only make your AC work longer, it won’t get to a colder temperature any faster.
 If your thermostat is says 77, but you really want it to be 75, then set it on 75 and it will work until it gets to that temperature.
 Lowering the thermostat to 73 won’t make it cool to 75 any faster, and it will cause your system to run long, costing you money and energy.

 Myth 10: It’s acceptable to change your air filter once every twelve months.

 Depending on the health issues for the people living in the home, and the style of air filter you utilize for your AC, your air filter may need to be changed as often as every four weeks.
 Skipping the replacement of the air filter often enough not only means for your air conditioner to work harder and lower efficiency, it could also irritate respiratory illnesses like common allergy symptoms.

-Call Aramendia Plumbing, Heating and Air, A Service Experts Company today if you have any questions about your AC or to set-up your free in-home consultation.
+Call Aramendia Plumbing, Heating and Air today if you have any questions about your AC or to set-up your free in-home consultation.